 Amber currently works as a birth doula in the Greater Pittsburgh Area.
 As a birth doula, Amber is trained and experienced in childbirth education.
 Amber helps expectant parents develop birth plans and also educates them about the childbirth process.
 Amber also provides expectant women with emotional and physical comfort measures during and immediately after childbirth.

-Amber currently serves on the board of The Pittsburgh Black Breastfeeding Circle.
+Amber currently a Lead at The Pittsburgh Black Breastfeeding Circle.
 Amber is working towards certification to become a Lactation Consultant (ILCA).
-Amber is currently working on her Associates Degree in Drug and Alcohol Counseling from Community College of Allegheny County (anticipated 2018).
+Amber has her Associates Degree in Drug and Alcohol Counseling from Community College of Allegheny County.
 Recently, Amber joined MAYA ‘s team as a case manager.
-In additional to case management, Ambers enjoys utilizing her diverse skill set to teach pregnancy, postpartum and parenting classes in MAYA’s Northside Office.
+In additional to case management, Amber enjoys utilizing her diverse skill set to teach pregnancy, postpartum, and parenting classes.